mjwgoh/mjwgoh/readme.md

 Currently, I'm an MS CS Candidate at UChicago and a Software Engineer at UChicago.

-Previously, I was a Software Engineer Intern at [IHouse Chicago](https://ihouse.uchicago.edu), where I'm helping rid them of Excel-hell (develop an events management portal).
-I also built stuff (engineering fellow, investor) at [Quest Ventures](https://www.questventures.com), was a slide monkey (management consultant) at [Bain & Co](http://bain.com), and drew lines to connect many points (business intelligence, machine learning) at [StashAway](http://stashaway.com).
+Previously, I built stuff (engineering fellow, investor) at [Quest Ventures](https://www.questventures.com), was a slide monkey (management consultant) at [Bain & Co](http://bain.com), and drew lines to connect many points (business intelligence, machine learning) at [StashAway](http://stashaway.com).

 🌱 Active Projects
 - [Veda](https://www.heyveda.com): Integrate your emails, calendars, and messages with your AI.
 Just ask away, no context required.